thisisrick25/heart-image-segmentation/README.md

    - Trains for 20 epochs (configurable in `config.py`)
    - GPU acceleration with AMP enabled

-3. **Download Results**
+3. **Auto-sync Results to GitHub** (Automated via GitHub Actions)

-   - After training completes, download the output
+   After training completes:

+   a.
+Go to GitHub → Actions tab → "Sync Kaggle Training Artifacts"

+   b.
+Click "Run workflow" and enter your Kaggle kernel slug

+   c.
+The workflow will:

+   - Download artifacts from Kaggle
+   - Commit to `results/` with metrics in commit message
+   - Create a summary with Dice scores

+   **One-time setup:**

-   - Commit `results/` to GitHub for tracking
+   - Add Kaggle API credentials to GitHub Secrets:
+     - `KAGGLE_USERNAME`: Your Kaggle username
+     - `KAGGLE_KEY`: Your Kaggle API key (from kaggle.json)

 ## 🎯 Workflow